jcc117/OcarinaProgrammingLanguage/ProgrammersGuide.md

 	end

 	# Prints the message to the screen
-	function void print_message_to_screen(string message):
+	void print_message_to_screen(string message):
 		print(message);
 	end

-# Anonymous Functions
+# Delegated Functions

-Anonymous functions are functions without specified defintions.
+Delegated functions are functions without specified defintions.
 The can be declared within other functions, including the main function.
 They can be passed as arguments to other functions and returned from functions.
-Defining an anonymous function to a variable can be done as follows:
+Defining a delegated function to a variable can be done as follows:

-	var func_var = delegate(list of arguments):return_type => {
+	delegate {return_type} delegate_name(list of function parameters);

-		# code for the function goes here
+Below is an example of declaring a delegated function:

-	 };
+	delegate int Adder(int num1, int num2);

-Below is an example of defining the add_two_numbers function as an anonymous function:
+Below is an example of defining the add_two_numbers function as a delegated function:

-	function{int} add_nums_func = delegate(int num1, int num2):int => {
+	Adder add_nums_func = delegate() => {
 		return num1 + num2;
 	};